archilogic-com/room-booking/README.md

 Update .env variables:

 	# REACT_APP_ARCHILOGIC_PUBLISHABLE_API_KEY
-	# SERVER_ARCHILOGIC_SECRET_API_KEY.
+	# SERVER_ARCHILOGIC_SECRET_API_KEY

-Start Backend and Frontend with:
+To run the application execute:

 	npm start

-That command starts an express app that proxies Archilogic's Space API will run on [http://localhost:3000](http://localhost:3000), and a frontend app at [http://localhost:3001](http://localhost:3001)
+The command will start an express app that proxies Archilogic's Space API will run on [http://localhost:3000](http://localhost:3000), and a frontend app at [http://localhost:3001](http://localhost:3001)

-The project loads a default scene.
-You can set a different scene by adding `?scene=THIS_IS_ANOTHER_SCENE_ID`.
+The project loads a default scene but you can change it by a different one by specifing `?scene=THIS_IS_ANOTHER_SCENE_ID` in the browser url.

 ```html
 http://localhost:3001/?scene=0246512e-973c-4e52-a1f2-5f0008e9ee9c
 ```

-### The App
+## The App
-A Simple prototype of a room booking app to manage room booking on behalf of community members.
+You can see a demo gif of the application running

 ![](demo.gif)

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+To learn React, check out the [React documentation](https://reactjs.org/).

 ### Archilogic library setup